 This tutorial here aims to explain how to mount Btrfs volumes on Windows 10.
 Here I will mention a simple open source Btrfs controller driver that you can install on Windows to automatically mount any available Btrfs volume on your hard disk.
-After it mounts, the volume, you can use it like a simple local disk and do almost any operation.
+After it mounts the volume, you can use it like a simple local disk and do almost any operation.
 You can move files from the Btrfs drive or paste new ones in any folder.
 This is as simple as that.
 The driver that I will mention here is lightweight and you can install it in just a few clicks.

-If you have a dual boot Linux-Windows operating systems on your PC then you may want to have access to your hard disks on either of them.
+If you have a dual boot Linux-Windows operating system on your PC then you may want to have access to your hard disks on either of them.
 But the problem is that almost all Linux distros support Windows NTFS or FAT volumes but Windows doesn’t really support Linux’s EXT, XFS, or Btrfs volumes.
 There are already software available to access EXT volumes but not for Btrfs.
-And here I will tell you how can you mount that in simple steps.
+And here I will tell you how you can mount that in simple steps.

 How to Mount Btrfs Volumes on Windows 10?

 You simply start by downloading the driver from its GitHub page.
 Download it from one of its stable releases and then extract it on your PC.
 There are some INF and CAT files that you have to install.
 The extracted content of the ZIP file that you download looks like this.

 Now, it is time to install the drivers.
 Simply right click on the “btrfs.inf” file and click “Install”.
 Next, you proceed with the installation and then you are done.
 In the end, you will simply have to restart your computer.